 Deforestation detection approach

-To create a training dataset, we retrieved the small images around each clearcut (see Figure 1) and segmented the deforestation events comparing the pieces, separated by time, of the same clearcuts.
+To create a training dataset, we retrieved the small images around each clearcut (see Figure 1) and segmented the deforestation events by comparing the pieces, separated by time, of the same clearcuts.

-Our procedure of dataset creation guarantees that during training the segmentation model, as well as during the testing of it we will compare the same clearcuts (in time and space) for both sources of images.
+Our procedure of dataset creation guarantees that during training the segmentation model, as well as during the testing of it, we will compare the same clearcuts (in time and space) for both sources of images.
 The only difference between these two datasets is in the used source of imagery (PlanetScope and Sentinel-2).

 Segmentation quality metrics

-As the accuracy metrics, we used the following scoring functions, which compare the ground truth mask of clearcut, and mask predicted by a model.
+As the accuracy metrics, we used the following scoring functions, which compare the ground truth mask of clearcut, and the mask predicted by a model.

 Also, we use the metric, which represents the quality of clearcut detection (but not actual segmentation).
 To calculate this metric, one has to set a threshold on the IoU score and count the number of deforestation regions, which were segmented correctly and incorrectly assuming the segmentation quality threshold.
 These numbers represent the types of detections, namely True Positives (ground truth mask has clearcut, and the model predicts it with IoU larger than a threshold), False Positives (there is no clearcut in ground truth mask, but the model predicts the unreal deforestation event), and False Negatives (ground truth mask has clearcut, but the model could not detect it with IoU larger than a threshold).